Should I Get a Lawyer to File My Insurance Claim?

 • Homeowners insurance for storm damage, water damage, fallen trees, etc.

-• Health insurance to cover medical bills and other healthcare expenses
+• Health insurance to cover medical bills and other health care expenses

 Most insurance claims are relatively straightforward and can be completed without the help of a lawyer.
 As long as the claim is covered under your policy and you provide the insurance adjuster with all the necessary information to assess your claim (such as medical records or police reports), the process should go smoothly.

+However, there are times when having a lawyer’s expertise can be essential — for example, if you have a large claim for property damage or the claims adjuster unreasonably denies your claim.
 This article will cover some things you should consider before seeking legal help.
 If you have any questions about your insurance situation, don’t wait to get them answered by an attorney.
 Speaking with an insurance claim lawyer can give you peace of mind and clarity about your next steps.

 When Is It a Good Idea To Get a Lawyer?

-Let’s look at a couple of scenarios.
+Let’s look at a couple of insurance scenarios to see how a lawyer can help.

 That said, “there are times when a policyholder needs or should retain counsel.
 For example, suppose an insurance company makes unreasonable requests.
 In that case, it can be helpful to have [a lawyer] guide the policyholder through the process.
 But most times, assuming everything is above board, and the policyholder has nothing to hide, the insurance company is willing to take most of the insurance investigation on themselves.”